 The best ISA account for you will depend on your circumstances.
-For example, you’ll need to consider how long you are willing to save or invest your money without touching it.
+For example, you’ll need to consider how long you will save or invest your money without touching it.

-But if you have a longer time frame (over five years) and can withstand a degree of risk, you should consider a stocks and shares ISA.
-Over a long period of time, investments such as shares and funds can offer much higher returns than cash.
-See our top-rated stocks and shares ISAs to get started.
+But if you have a longer time frame (over five years) and can withstand a degree of risk, you should consider a Stocks and Shares ISA.
+Over a long period, investments such as shares and funds can offer much higher returns than cash.
+See our top-rated Stocks and Shares ISAs to get started.

 In a nutshell, think carefully about what you need from an ISA.
 Then do some research to determine the ideal account for you.

 Please note that tax treatment depends on the individual circumstances of each client and may be subject to change in future.
 The content in this article is provided for information purposes only.
 It is not intended to be, neither does it constitute, any form of tax advice.
 Readers are responsible for carrying out their own due diligence and for obtaining professional advice before making any investment decisions.